AlfredA93/meditate-with-alfred/README.md

 - **Retreats Page**
     - This page gives the user information about the retreats held and if there is any upcoming retreats, they will appear on this page.
-    - This page also includes a Gallery where users can see examples of what happens on retreats.
+    - This page also includes a **Gallery** where users can see examples of what happens on retreats.
     - The user should feel excited and further encouraged to participate with Meditate With Alfred in retreats.

 (insert Retreats photos here)

 - **Join Us page**
-    - This page has an interactive form where the user can share their information in return for a free meditation.
+    - This page has an interactive **form** where the user can share their information in return for a free meditation.
 They are asked for their name, email and whether they're interested in online, in person or retreat meditations.
     - The user should feel motivated to fill in the form.

 (insert Join Us photo here)

 - **Thank You page**
-    - This page has an embedded YouTube video.
+    - This page has an embedded **YouTube video**.
 This is a free 15 minute meditation for the user, as a thank you for registering their details with Meditate With Alfred.
     - The user should feel appreciated and welcomed to the Meditate With Alfred website and excited to receive an email from the Meditate With Alfred team.

 (insert Thank you page photo here)

-### Potential Future Features
+### **Potential Future Features**
 - Add a members area for subscription based users.
 Here there would be exclusive meditations, Q&A's with Alfred and more ways to experience community within Meditate With Alfred.

 ## Design
 ------
-I found inspiration for this website from YouTube and Find What Feels Good community Yoga Teacher Adrienne at her website [Find What Feels Good](https://fwfg.com)
+I found inspiration for this website from YouTube and Find What Feels Good community Yoga Teacher Adrienne at her website [Find What Feels Good](https://fwfg.com).
+Wireframes for the design are at the bottom of this README.

 The colour palette for Meditate With Alfred was intended to be peaceful and welcoming, with consistent design across all pages.
 The colours were found on on the website [mycolor](https://mycolor.space/)